artsy/artsy.github.io/_posts/2020-09-29-becoming-mobile-first-at-artsy.markdown

 ## Making Deploys Not Scary

 To further help teams get into the habit of developing and releasing iOS software often, we created nightly betas.
 We also adopted a clever idea from our web colleagues: deploy blocks.
-In case of a technical reason to block deploys, we create a block and the CI job that deploys the beta would fail with a descriptive message.
+In case of a technical reason to not release a beta, we create a block and the CI job that deploys the beta would fail with a descriptive message.
 This reduced a lot of chatter in Slack where engineers would ask "could I make a new beta?"
 Instead, engineers usually just wait for the nightly beta.
 And if they get impatient, they now default to action (their beta deploy will fail if we set up a block).

 All of this was automated through [fastlane](https://fastlane.tools) on our CI provider.
 We had been using fastlane for a long time at Artsy, but the Mobile Experience team took the time to share knowledge of how it worked.
-Any engineer at Artsy can now make a beta (`make beta`) or promote the latest beta to an App Store submission (`make promote_beta_to_submission`).
+Any engineer at Artsy can now make a beta (`make deploy`) or promote the latest beta to an App Store submission (`make promote_beta_to_submission`).

 We deploy more often and, consequently, each deploy is less scary.
 And everyone is aware of the need to hide